ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

 If have any questions or issues, please get a ticket in [github issue](https://github.com/ROBOTIS-GIT/dynamixel-workbench/issues).

-**WARNING** : Single manager and Single manager GUI are not supported anymore.
+**WARNING** : Support for Single Manager and Single Manager GUI will end on Jun 21st, 2019.
 Please use [DYNAMIXEL Wizard 2.0](/docs/en/software/dynamixel/dynamixel_wizard2/).
 {: .notice--warning}